Introduction

 By following these steps, businesses can ensure that they are properly reporting payments made to independent contractors and that all taxes are paid in full.

-The 1099-S form is used to report proceeds from real estate transactions, such as sales, exchanges, and rentals.
+Buying or selling property?
+The 1099-S form is your buddy for reporting the proceeds from real estate transactions, like sales, exchanges, and rentals.

 What Are the Penalties for Not Issuing a 1099?